Nerajno/mod3-project-frontend/README.md

 ## Motivation
 An engaging game-style app where users create and vote on unique cartoon captions.
-Created to adher to the requirements of the third module of Flatiron's School Software Engineering Immersive program.
+- Created to adher to the requirements of the third module of Flatiron's School Software Engineering Immersive program.

-• Development of a project from beginning to end.
+- Development of a project from beginning to end.
 Goals were met through debugging and troubleshooting for various solutions, which lead to successful completion.

-To Start Application!
-1. Run localhost on the backend. https://github.com/Swofford2/caption_backend

-Run frontend open index.html
-Author - Christopher Swofford

 ## Screenshots
 Include logo/demo screenshot etc.